timvideos/HDMI2USB-litex-firmware/getting-started.md

 Enabling output
 H2U 00:04:20>x c pattern output0 # You should see the pattern on the monitor Connecting pattern to output0
-H2U 00:04:48>x c input0 output0 # You should see the pattern on the monitor
+H2U 00:04:48>x c input0 output0 #  You should see your desktop on the monior
 Connecting input0 to output0
 ```
 View the video output on your computer with your preferred tool.